GEOS-DEV/GEOS/src/coreComponents/mesh/docs/Mesh.rst

 Importing surfaces
 ******************

-Surfaces are imported through point sets in GEOSX.
+Surfaces are imported through point sets in GEOS.
 This feature is supported using only the ``vtk`` file format.
 In the same way than the regions, the surfaces of interests can be defined using the `physical entity names`_.
-The surfaces are automatically import in GEOSX if they exist in the ``vtk`` file.
+The surfaces are automatically import in GEOS if they exist in the ``vtk`` file.
-Within GEOSX, the point set will have the same name than the one given in the file.
+Within GEOS, the point set will have the same name than the one given in the file.
 This name can be used again to impose boundary condition.
 For instance, if a surface is named "Bottom" and the user wants to impose a Dirichlet boundary condition of 0 on it, it can be easily done using this syntax.